mitranim/espo/readme.md

 Espo is friendly to 🔧🐒.
 Many useful tools are exposed but undocumented, to avoid bloating the docs.
 Take the time to skim the source file `espo.mjs`.

 ## Changelog

+### 0.6.3

+Comps should now properly notify their subs.

 ### 0.6.2